Would you like to participate in a research study for Lupus?

 Participate

 What happens if I sign up?
-We will match you to a research study location in your area that needs volunteers with Lupus or notify you when one becomes available.
-The study team will then contact you and you may have the opportunity to participate if qualified.
+We will match you to a research center in your area that needs volunteers with Lupus or notify you when one becomes available.
+The study team will then contact you, and you may have the opportunity to participate if qualified.

-If you think you might like to participate in the Lupus Studies or would like more information, please enter your information below so we can confirm if you may qualify and can contact you about the study.
+If you think you might like to participate in a Lupus Study or would like more information, please enter your information below so we can see if you may pre-qualify and can contact you about a study.
 Keep in mind that participation is entirely voluntary.
-If you do decide to take part in the study, you are free to change your mind about participating at any time.
+If you do decide to take part in a study, you may change your mind about participating at any time.

 About Lupus